- This event has passed.

 If you cannot attend live, please make sure to get your online tickets anyway.
 You will be able to watch the recording as often as you want.

-Also, online attendees will have the opportunity to interact with the onsite panelists, pose questions to the audience and have a moderated chat where they can share their thoughts among themselves.
+Also, online attendees will have the opportunity to interact with the onsite event, pose questions to the audience and have a moderated chat where they can share their thoughts among themselves.